Dying with a mortgage: What happens to your home?

 But nothing is ever simple, right?

-So here are five scenarios that could happen if you hold a home loan when you die.
+So here are six scenarios that could happen if you hold a home loan when you die, and one that could catch your heirs by surprise, even if you’ve paid off the mortgage.

-In each of these instances, Frank Donnelly, chairman of the Mortgage Bankers Association of Metropolitan Washington, D.C., says heirs should contact the lender soon after a death to discuss their options.
+In each of these instances, Frank Donnelly, a mortgage banker with RBS Citizens Financial Group in Washington, D.C, says heirs should contact the lender soon after a death to discuss their options.

 While deciding what to do, it's important to keep the loan current, Donnelly says.